An Introduction to Quantitative Sports Betting

 Retail Sportsbooks

-Retail sportsbooks are the big-name brands you’ve seen in countless ads and sponsorships.
-Unlike market-makers, their business model focuses on attracting casual bettors who are unconcerned with odds accuracy.
-Retail books invest heavily in marketing and often outsource odds pricing to third parties.
-To keep customers engaged, they offer enticing bonuses, odds boosts, and prop bets.
+Retail sportsbooks are the big names you’ve seen advertised everywhere.
+Their primary audience consists of the casual bettor unconcerned with odds accuracy.
+Unlike market makers, retail books focus on marketing and user acquisition.
+And to keep customers engaged, they offer enticing bonuses, odds boosts, and prop bets.

 The most well-known retail sportsbooks include: